 In 2016, NAVFAC Headquarters released a directive to conduct a comprehensive compilation of existing information about known or potential releases and potential migration pathways for per- and polyfluoroalkyl substances (PFAS), an emerging class of contaminants, at naval facilities (Navy, 2016).
 As part of the NAVFAC Headquarters directive, a Navy-wide review of records was conducted to establish an inventory of locations where PFAS may have been used, stored, released, or disposed of at Navy installations.
 In response to this direction, a PA for PFAS at SJCA is being conducted.
 The PA Work Plan was finalized in October 2018 (CH2M, 2018b).
-The PA report was finalized in February 2021; a total of seven areas at SJCA were recommended for further investigation as part of an SI (CH2M, 2021a).
-At the time this SMP was drafted, the SJCA PFAS SI SAP was being developed and includes all seven areas identified to move forward into the SI phase.
+The PA report was finalized in February 2021; a total of seven areas at SJCA were recommended for further investigation as part of an SI (CH2M, 2021b).
+The SJCA PFAS SI SAP was finalized in September 2021 and includes all seven areas identified to move forward into the SI phase, and the fieldwork is currently ongoing.

-The following subsections present a brief site history, site description, summary of the site-specific investigations conducted, and CERCLA activities planned for FY 2021 and beyond at each active ERP site and are divided based on the site's current CERCLA phase.
+The following subsections present a brief site history, site description, summary of the site-specific investigations conducted, and CERCLA activities planned for FY 2022 and beyond at each active ERP site and are divided based on the site's current CERCLA phase.

 Table 3-2 provides a summary of the site-specific investigations that have been completed or are currently ongoing at each active site.
-The conceptual project schedule for ERP activities that will take place at SJCA FY 2022 through FY 2026 is presented on Figure 3-3.
+The conceptual project schedule for ERP activities that will take place at SJCA FY 2023 through FY 2027 is presented on Figure 3-3.
 The review and comment periods for deliverables shown in the schedule are based on FFA guidelines; flow charts depicting the process are included as Figures 3-4 through 3-6.